Master of Social Work

 • obtained approval of culminating experience; and

 Advancement to Candidacy forms are available on the Office of Graduate Studies website.
 The student fills out the form after planning a degree program in consultation with his/her Advisor.
-The completed form is approved by the Division of Social Work, Graduate Director and the Office of Graduate Studies.
+The completed form is approved by the School of Social Work, Graduate Director and the Office of Graduate Studies.

 Program Requirements

-Professional Foundation Requirements (28 Units)
+Professional Foundation Requirements

 SWRK 202Social Work and Diverse Populations3